parrt/msds621/projects/rf/rf.md

 The other unit tests check basic regression classification but also try out combinations of `max_features`, `min_samples_leaf`, `n_estimators`.
 For the non-OOB tests, each failed test cost you 5%.

-*My test passes in roughly 65 seconds and you will lose 10% if all tests takes longer than 2 minutes total, running in parallel with -n 8.*
+*My test passes in roughly 85 seconds and you will lose 10% if all tests takes longer than about 2 minutes total, running in parallel with -n 8.*